W3CBrasil/od4d-dev-env/README.md

 * Copy the directory app-server-scripts to '/tmp' in the server

-* Execute the commands from the server:
+* Execute the commands from the server as root:

 		$ cd /tmp/app-server-scripts
 		$ export APP_ENV="{replace-this-with-the-environment-name}"